esturcke/cmsc-636-data-vis/assignment-1/readme.md

 understand the demographic distribute.
 Importing the data was quick and simple.
 I then dragged age, gender and war related onto the sheet and it built a quick visual table.
 I filtered out the unknown genders (although as discussed above this could be reconstructed).
-I'm not confidant about interpreting the data since each line could correspond to multiple patients.
+I’m not confidant about interpreting the data since each line could correspond to multiple patients.

 I then discovered that I could create a mark corresponding to the count of distinct IDs.
 I assigned this count to the size.
 This gives some indication when there are multiple patients injured at the same age.
-I might have preferred a cluster of equal sized dots since the counts of patients is very small, but I couldn't figure out how to do that.
+I might have preferred a cluster of equal sized dots since the counts of patients is very small, but I couldn’t figure out how to do that.

 ### The Good and the Bad